bghorvath/TextMiningTheBechdelTest/README.md

-## Movie script information extraction using spaCy to perform the Bechdel test
+## Text mining movie scripts to perform the Bechdel test using spaCy

-Information extraction from movie scripts to explore long-term trend of female representation in movies according to the Bechdel test
+Text mining movie scripts to explore long-term trend of female representation in movies according to the Bechdel test

 The data for the project can be downloaded from: